Transit was released on Blu-ray from Music Box Films on July 9, 2019 and is also available for digital rent or purchase from major online platforms.

 Wait: Back up.
 The police officers are outfitted in contemporary tactical SWAT gear, complete with 21st-century body armor and assault rifles.
 What year is this?
 The vehicles on the streets and the police equipment – plus the odd CCTV camera and flat-screen television – suggest a present-day setting.
 However, the film’s production design otherwise appears to date the story’s events to the middle of the 20th century, at the latest.
 There are no smartphones and no computers, but rather an analog world of intrigue realized in handwritten letters, travel visas, and hotel registries.
 The characters speak in the vocabulary of Germany’s World War II conquests and pogroms: fascism, camps, cleansings.
 One character attests that the occupiers are targeting Jews, but there is no explicit mention of Nazis or the Third Reich.
 Meanwhile, some words – like “refugees” and “aliens” – resonate in a contemporary European and American context.
 Eventually an overt, in-universe reference to Dawn of the Dead (1978) is dropped into conversation.
 What sort of eccentric alternate reality is this?

-Petzold’s brilliantly slippery screenplay is adapted from German-born writer Anna Seghers’ 1944 novel, Transit Visa, which is based in part on the author’s own experiences as a French émigré during the Nazi occupation.
+Petzold’s brilliantly slippery screenplay is adapted from German-born writer Anna Seghers’ 1944 novel, Transit Visa, which is based in part on the author’s experiences as a French émigré during the Nazi occupation.
 The filmmaker gives the novel’s events a nominal 21st-century gloss but preserves their historical resonance through the familiar language, situations, and atmosphere of countless World War II-set stories.
 In doing so, Petzold creates a tale that is not so much timeless as it is unstuck in time.
 Transit is a war story, but it is not about war per se.
 Rather, it is about the way that violence and tyranny dislocate everything: people, identities, priorities, relationships, and the illusory order of everyday life.
 At one point in the film, Georg quietly sings a bit of doggerel his mother once taught him, a nursery song about animals returning to their homes.
 In the context of this story, the tune feels at once wistful and bitter.
-All the film’s characters desperately want nothing more than to escape their homes, to flee to a less fearful and perilous life somewhere else – anywhere else.
+All the film’s characters desperately want nothing more than to escape their homes, to find a less fearful and perilous life somewhere else – anywhere else.

 After nearly walking into the clutches of the Paris police, Georg evades capture, eventually returning to a resistance safehouse.
 It turns out that he already has an urgent assignment to carry out: He’s to clandestinely escort a gravely injured comrade, Heinz, back to the man’s wife and child in Marseilles via rail, concealed inside an empty cargo car.
 While en route, however, Heinz succumbs to his wounds and dies.
 This leaves Georg on his own in the sun-kissed South – where the German lines have not yet reached – with nothing but a rucksack containing Weidel’s letters and manuscript.
 It’s around this time that Petzold adds another layer of obfuscation: a voice-over narrator who identifies himself as the bartender (Mathhias Brandt) at the little café that Georg ends up frequenting.
 Georg’s tale thereby becomes an unreliable one, an anecdote recounted secondhand by the person who just happened to be the only friendly ear available at the time.